-Paracetamol is an analgesic available over the counter under many brand names including Tylenol, Calpol and Panadol in the US and Crocin and Paracip in India.
+Yes.
+Paracetamol is often the first line of treatment preferred by doctors and parents to treat fever and provide pain relief (1).
+It is an over-the-counter analgesic available under many brand names including Tylenol, Calpol, and Panadol in the US, and Crocin and Paracip in India.

 Paracetamol is commonly used for:

 - Fever: A dose of just 10-15mg of paracetamol can cause the temperature to drop.
-However, doctors may recommend against using the medicine for low fevers (temperatures below 101 degrees Fahrenheit).
+However, doctors may recommend against using this antipyretic medicine for low fevers (temperatures below 101 degrees Fahrenheit).

 - Headaches: Sometimes, a high temperature can cause body pains, headache and general discomfort in the child.
 A paracetamol dose can help reduce the fever and alleviate the symptoms.
 The drug usually reduces the severity of the pain, but does not remove it.

-- Aches in the body can also be alleviated with the help of paracetamol.
-By alleviating body pains, headaches, toothache or tummy pain, the drug also helps your child get a good night’s sleep.
+- Paracetamol is commonly prescribed as a pain management medication, as it aids in alleviating mild to moderate pain.
+In addition, by relieving body pains, headaches, toothache, or tummy pain, the drug also helps your child get a good night’s sleep.

-- Symptoms of cold or flu reduce when you give the child paracetamol.
+- Symptoms of cold and flu might reduce when you give the child paracetamol.
 However, you cannot treat a common cold or flu with the drug.